 Some of the college representatives will be accompanied by advisers and other members of CBFP colleges who will be taking part in an observer capacity.
 The meeting will gather close to 100 participants.

 As announced in its roadmap, the German CBFP Facilitation is fully committed to building on the results already achieved through the CBFP’s governance reform, and therefore relies on the smooth functioning of the CBFP Council and Partner Colleges.

 As a matter of fact, the CBFP cooperation framework provides that the “CBFP Council shall meet twice a year”.
 Thus, the eighth Council Meeting will consolidate the CBFP’s strengthened governance while providing the ideal framework for broad dialogue, and effective cooperation between all stakeholders in the partnership whose membership has grown considerably since its inception.
 Also, the members of the CBFP Council will take stock of the coordination and harmonization of initiatives aimed at promoting the Congo Basin forest ecosystems, and will seek to strike a balance between sustainable forest management strategies on the one hand, and the region’s economic development objectives on the other hand.
 Throughout the meeting, CBFP Council members will be provided with adequate spaces for discussions.

-The detailed agenda of the Eighth CBFP Council Meeting, as well as practical and logistical information, will be available on the CBFP website once they are finalized.
+The detailed agenda of the thematic worshop is available HERE.
+The practical and logistical information, will be available on the CBFP website once they are finalized.